Gas leak forces shutdown of Pecue Lane near I-10

 BATON ROUGE - A stretch of Pecue Lane was shut down in the area of I-10 Monday morning after a reported gas leak.

-The St. George Fire Department says Pecue was blocked off between Perkins Road and Airline Highway while first responders address the leak.
+The St. George Fire Department says Pecue was blocked off between Perkins Road and Airline Highway while first responders addressed the leak.

 More News

-Note: UPDATE: Pecue Lane has reopened.